garlett/multiseat/README.md

 # How to configure labwc on this multiseat setup

 `install_and_run.sh` places a configuration file in `/etc/xdg/labwc`.
 This file is used by any user whose `~/.config` file does not contain a `labwc` folder.
 If you want to customize autostart, `rc.xml`, environment, etc. at the user level, create a `labwc` directory in `~/.config`.
-The script relies on the default behavior of `labwc`.
 For more information, see: https://labwc.github.io/labwc-config.5.html

 ***Need help on refering this repo on multi seat tutorials.***